 '''

-soup.find(string=re.compile('Cu')).parent #find tag with string that starts \leftarrow with 'Cu'.
+soup.find(string=re.compile('^Cu')) #find string that starts with 'Cu'.

 Curly

 '''

-To find a tag that has an attribute with a value, regardless of what the value is, we can use True and False in place of actual values.
-The following returns all tags that have some value associated with their href attribute:
+If you want to find a tag that has an attribute with a value, but don't care what the value is, you can use True and False in place of actual values.
+The following returns all tags that even have the href attribute: